CommonAccord/Cmacc-Org/Doc/G/BonTerms/Cloud-Terms/Form/Cloud-Terms.md

 Fee.Pay.Ti=Payment

 Fee.Pay.sec=Customer will pay the fees described in the Order.
-Unless the Order states otherwise, all amounts are due within 30 days after the invoice date (the “<b>{Def.Payment_Period.Target}</b>”).
+Unless the Order states otherwise, all amounts are due within {Fee.Pay.DueAfterInvoice.days} after the invoice date (the “<b>{Def.Payment_Period.Target}</b>”).
 Late payments are subject to a charge of 1.5% per month or the maximum amount allowed by Law, whichever is less.
 All fees and expenses are non-refundable except as expressly set out in this Agreement.

+Fee.Pay.DueAfterInvoice.days=30 days

 Fee.Pay.=[G/Z/ol/3]

 Fee.Tax.Ti=Taxes